 It’s time to turn this exhausting and unpredictable game into an enjoyable and productive experience.
 In this blog, I address what it takes to be successful at online dating, to create a better profile, engage with other singles, and meet more suitable people.
 You will inevitably save your sanity as you dive into the ocean of endless personalities and character traits.
 These recommendations are not gender-specific and can be used by anyone.
 They are based on my ten years of experience as a relationship coach and behavior assessment specialist along with my personal experiences.

-Before I breakdown the rules of the game, I must address the most critical step we should all contemplate before considering to date; an inventory of our own psyche.
+Before I break down the rules of the game, I must address the most critical step we should all contemplate before considering to date; an inventory of our own psyche.
 Preparing to meet new people requires evaluating our own strengths and weakness, but most importantly our intention.
 Dating can be fun and entertaining, but it can also bring about many doubts and letdowns.
 The online space has no entry requirements.
 Anyone with access to the digital world can step in and be whoever they want to be.

 For that reason, it’s critical that you have clear and positive intentions as well as the resiliency to get through many layers of nonsense and align with like-minded individuals.

 Keep in mind that we must invest time into personal development and growth to build the courage to go forward in the name of love.
 It is imperative that we face our emotional wounds, the traumas, and the misconceptions we have of ourselves and our ideal mate before jumping to meet anyone new.
 This is why I use The ULT Technology to help my clients broaden their understanding of self and their best match.
-Without an indepth analysis of ourselves, we leave our love life to chance.
+Without an in-depth analysis of ourselves, we leave our love life to chance.
 You see, novelty is exhilarating.
 It’s a shot of dopamine that we all want.
-The exchange of attention, interest, physical touch, the compliments, and the butterflies are what we get off of.
+The exchange of attention, interest, physical touch, compliments, and butterflies are what we get off of.
 Most of us prefer to have multiple occurrences of these fleeting effects than to make deeper and more meaningful connections.
 So it is inevitable that after a short while, we circle right back to the same place we went with the last person.
 Self-doubt, insecurities, and the behavior we resent in ourselves and in the other person show their face.
 It feels like someone pushed you off a cliff and you’re about to crash hard.
 The pain is too much to bear.
 So we start to dig up something to hold on to as an excuse, the reason as to why it didn’t work out.
 Though shortly after, we dust ourselves off and start all over with little or no time spent in realizing our true yearnings and measure of readiness.

 If more people took their time to self-reflect and be transparent with themselves, then dating would naturally be a more connected and authentic journey.